-WILDLIFE HABITAT FEE - All residents and nonresidents age 16-64 who are required to have a Hunting or Furharvester License must pay the Wildlife Habitat Fee to hunt or trap.
+WILDLIFE HABITAT FEE - Iowa residents age 16 to 64, and nonresidents age 16 and older, who are required to have a hunting or furharvester license must pay the wildlife habitat fee to hunt or trap.

-IOWA MIGRATORY GAME BIRD FEE - All residents and nonresidents 16 years of age and older must pay the Iowa Migratory Game Bird Fee to hunt wild geese, brant, ducks, snipe, rail, woodcock, gallinule or coot.
+IOWA MIGRATORY GAME BIRD FEE - All residents and nonresidents 16 years of age and older must pay the lowa Migratory Game Bird Fee to hunt wild geese, brant, ducks, snipe, rail, woodcock, gallinule or coot.
 The fee must be paid even if a Hunting License is not required.